 Football isn’t really about results.
 It’s about moments.
-And one Sunday in 1996, George Weah provided us with one of the most memorable of all time.
+And one Sunday in 1996, George Weah provided us with one we still talk about nearly a quarter of a century later.

 Normal people can remember where they were when they learned of major world events.
 I remember where I was when I saw some of football’s greatest goals.

 My dad’s cricket matches were a family affair, and my siblings and I would head along to some corner of north London or Hertfordshire most weekends to play made-up quasi-sports with the other players’ kids, scavenge for sandwiches and cakes during the lunch and tea breaks, and – on one occasion – get locked in a toilet for what felt like hours but was probably about 20 minutes.